Google Tag Manager

 id: 'xxxxxxx', // CCM19-internal embedding-ID

-name: 'Google Analytics', // User-defined embedding-name
+name: 'Google Analytics', // Custom embedding-name

 });

-2. set up tag
+2. Set up the tag

-3. select trigger
+3. Selecting a trigger

-We set a user-defined event as trigger type [a)] and name it .*[b)].
-Check the option Use regular expression match [c)].
+For the trigger type [a)], we set a custom event and name it .* [b)].
+Check the option Use regular expression matching [c)].

-5. add variable filter
+5. Add a variable filter

 We also add an event [b)].

-The event we enter here is: CCM19.embeddingAccepted.
+The event we enter here is: CCM19.embeddingAccepted

-6. test, test, test..
+6. Test, test, test…

 CCM19.consentStateChanged

-after version 2020.11.26
+as of version 2020.11.26

 Example: